To see your errors, open the Error Reporting page in the Cloud Platform Console. A list of the most frequently occurring errors is displayed:

 Other actions available from this page are:

 View error details: To view details about an error, click its row in the error list.
-Read Error Details for information about the details page.
+For more information about the details page, see Error Details.

 Mute: Hide this error from the Error Reporting list.
 Use this action to hide unimportant errors.
 Muted errors will not appear in the list, even if they continue to occur.
 You can view your muted errors (and unmute them if desired) by clicking Manage muted errors from the menu at the top-right of the page: